Jaffer-sadiq/GitHub-Actions/Labfiles/intro-to-github.md

 - **Using activity types**: Some events have activity types that give you more control over when your workflow should run.
 Use `on.<event_name>.types` to define the type of event activity that will trigger a workflow run.

   - For example, the `issue_comment` event has the `created, edited, and deleted` activity types.
-If your workflow triggers on the `label` event, it will run whenever a label is created, edited, or deleted.
+If your workflow triggers the `label` event, it will run whenever a label is created, edited, or deleted.
 If you specify the created activity type for the label event, your workflow will run when a label is created but not when a label is edited or deleted.

     ```
     on: